astronomer/docs/astro/deployment-file-reference.md

 description: View all possible values that you can include in a Deployment file when managing Deployments as code.
 ---

-After you create an Astro Deployment, you can create a file with the Astro CLI that contains its unique configurations represented as code.
-That includes worker queues, environment variables, and Astro Runtime version.
+After you create an Astro Deployment, you use the Astro CLI to create a file that contains its unique configurations represented as code.
+That includes worker queues, environment variables, Astro Runtime version, and more.
 You can use Deployment files to manage Deployments programmatically on Astro.

 When you [inspect a Deployment](cli/astro-deployment-inspect.md), its current configuration is generated as a YAML _Deployment file_.
 The file includes the name, description, and metadata that is unique to the Deployment.